fitzroyacademy/web-app/README.md

 You can then visit http://localhost:5000 to see the app running.
 Live reload should work for all files including any Sass.

-To log in to the DB as it's running:
+To log in to the containers as they're running:
 ```
-$ make connect-db
+$ make connect-db # opens psql shell
+$ make connect-app
 ```

-### Killing the app
-To make sure that the app is completely down and not running locally, do:
+To make sure the app is killed and containers aren't cluttering your system:

 ```
-$ make kill # stops and removes all containers
-# or directly:
 $ docker-compose down
 ```

 ### Running the app without Docker

 ```
-pipenv install
+$ pipenv install
 $ DB_CONNECTION_STRING='sqlite:///dev_db.sqlite' FLASK_ENV=development pipenv run python ./app.py
 ```

-## Reseeding the Local Development Database
+## Seeding the Local Development Database

-When running locally, visit http://localhost:5000/reseed.
+When running locally, visit http://localhost:5000/reseed - this will place dummy data in the DB.
 The DB data is in a persistent Docker volume, so it will survive runs.
-To completely clear out the database and seed again, run `make purge-db` to kill the data volume in Docker or just remove the `dev_db.sqlite` file.
+To completely clear out the database and seed again, run `make purge-db` to kill the data volume if using Docker; if using sqlite, delete the `dev_db.sqlite` file.

 ---